awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-rc-send.md

 # Use Run Command to send a command that returns status notifications<a name="monitoring-sns-rc-send"></a>

-The following procedures show how to use the AWS Command Line Interface \(AWS CLI\) or AWS Systems Manager console to send a command through Run Command that is configured to return status notifications\.
+The following procedures show how to use the AWS Command Line Interface \(AWS CLI\) or AWS Systems Manager console to send a command through Run Command that's configured to return status notifications\.

 ## Sending a Run Command that returns notifications \(console\)<a name="monitoring-sns-rc-send-console"></a>

-Use the following procedure to send a command through Run Command that is configured to return status notifications using the Systems Manager console\.
+Use the following procedure to send a command through Run Command that's configured to return status notifications using the Systems Manager console\.

 **To send a command that returns notifications \(console\)**